Civil rights and Mormonism: In San Bernardino

 In 1851, a company of 437 Mormons under direction of Amasa M. Lyman and Charles C. Rich of the Quorum of the Twelve Apostles settled at what is now San Bernardino.
 This first company took 26 slaves, and more slaves were brought over as San Bernardino continued to grow.
 Since California was a free state, the slaves should have been freed when they entered.
 However, slavery was openly tolerated in San Bernardino.
 Many wanted to be free, but were still under the control of their masters and ignorant of the laws and their rights.
 The Fugitive Slave act had been passed, which put freedom for African Americans in jeopardy.
 This law expired in 1855 which opened up an opportunity for the enslaved in California to fight for their freedom.
 State law prohibited blacks from testifying against whites in the state of California, however, this law was bypassed and a group of slaves took their owner to court.
 Judge Benjamin Hayes freed 14 slaves who had belonged to Robert Smith.
 One of these slaves was Bridget "Biddy" Mason, who fought for her freedom after her owner, Robert Smith, attempted to return to Texas where slavery was legal with his slaves.
 Mason would take Robert Smith to court in the "Mason v Smith 1856" case and win her freedom along with the 13 other slaves that belonged to Robert Smith.
 Evidence of Robert Smith bribing Biddy Mason's lawyer to drop the case was a huge factor in the judge's decision to free Robert Smith's slaves.
 Robert Smith then fled back to Texas after he feared he would face charges of bribery.
 Judge Benjamin Hayes declared that Biddy Mason and the other slaves "should be left to their own pursuit of freedom and happiness."
-Biddy Mason would go on to become a real estate millionaire, philanthropist, and a prominent member of the Los Angeles community from 1856 to her passing in 1891.
+Biddy Mason would go on to become a real estate millionaire, philanthropist, and a prominent member of the Los Angeles community from 1856 to her death in 1891.